-NOTE 13 - UNCERTAIN TAX POSITIONS:
+NOTE 14 - UNCERTAIN TAX POSITIONS:

-The Commission is subject to examination by various taxing authorities, including federal income tax examinations.
+The Commission is subject to examination by various taxing authorities.
 Management has reviewed the Commission's activities and believes that no additional amounts or disclosures are needed, as the effect of any uncertain tax positions is not material to the financial statements.

-NOTE 14 - SUBSEQUENT EVENTS:
+NOTE 15 - SUBSEQUENT EVENTS:

 Events that occur after the balance sheet date but before the financial statements were issued must be evaluated for recognition or disclosure.
-The effects of subsequent events that provide evidence about conditions that existed after disclosure balance sheet date require in the the accompanying notes.
-Management evaluated the activity of the Commission through June 27, 2010 and concluded that no events have occurred that subsequent would require recognition in the financial statements or disclosures in the notes to the financial statements.
+The effects of subsequent events that provide evidence about conditions that existed after date require disclosure in the the balance sheet accompanying notes.
+Management evaluated the activity of the Commission through June 30, 2011, the date the report was available for issue, and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosures in the notes to the financial statements.

-- 1.9 -JOHNSTON, PERRY, JOHNSON & ASSOCIATES, L.L.P.
+JOHNSTON, PERRY, JOHNSON & ASSOCIATES, L.L.P.
 CERTIFIED PUBLIC ACCOUNTANTS